G00406014/digital-rain-25-cpp/index.md

 ## Software Design, Architechture & test

 I went with the design of object-oriented code for this project.
-I chose object-oriented code because it promotes modularity and reusability, letting me group related data and functions together in classes.
-Additionally, using constructors ensures that each object is initialized properly, enhancing reliability.
+I chose object-oriented code because it keeps the code organized and reusable.
+I also use constructors and destructors which ensures that each object is initialized properly.
-Constructors allow for setting default values and establishing the initial state of an object, which is crucial for preventing errors.
-This approach also simplifies debugging and testing.
+Constructors help by setting default values and defining the object's state.
+This makes debugging and testing easier.

 The first thing i attempted was to print Hello vertically, this code snippet :
 ![image](https://github.com/user-attachments/assets/04a8f32e-c1a9-47d1-806d-033253242f8c)